dhongu/deltatech/deltatech_sale_stage/readme/DESCRIPTION.rst

 Features:
- - Additional field in the sales order to specify the stage in which the order is
+ - Additional field in the sales order to specify the phase in which the order is